isomerpages/moh-hcsa/_for-healthcare-professionals/What Do We Need To Know/Role of NEHR.md

 if they require further clinical information about the patients and if patients could not recall such information clearly.
-NEHR and the information within should be used in accordance with relevant professional standards such as the Singapore Medical Concil and the Singapore Dental Council’s Ethical Code and Ethical Guidelines (ECEG).</p>
+NEHR and the information within should be used in accordance with relevant professional standards such as the Singapore Medical Council and the Singapore Dental Council’s Ethical Code and Ethical Guidelines (ECEG).</p>
 <p></p>